Table of Contents

 Items classified as dangerous goods cannot be mailed via Canada Post.

-For all parcels going outside of Canada, a CN22 custom label must be applied.
+For all parcels going outside of Canada, excluding to the USA, a customs declaration form must be attached to each package.

 8.2.3.
 Letter mail Rates